 I have been sharing our financial journey for the past few months.
 Now I will share an actual journey that we took – where we went, how much we spent, and what we’ve seen along the way.

 We left the house immediately after lunch, and spent the next 3 hours driving on the not-very-scenic highway to make up for lost time, so we could make it to our hotel before nightfall.

 The first day was exhilarating – the freshness of the experience, the awe-inspiring sights, and the interesting conversations I had with my husband.

 Every turn brought something new into view.
-Dainty creeks, funky rock formations, rolling hills that are covered by shades of green, and endless streams that twist and turn like thin silver ribbons, our eyes absorbed them all.
+Dainty creeks, funky rock formations, rolling hills covered by shades of green, and endless streams that twist and turn like thin silver ribbons, our eyes absorbed them all.

 Our fatigue overpowered any hunger we would’ve felt, so we skipped dinner and went directly to bed.